dlt-hub/dlt-dbt-hubspot/README.md

 The dbt model above can be further customized according to the requirements.
 Using this package you'll get a basic template for data model which can be further modified as required.

-1. The schema of data exported from GA4 to BigQuery:
+1. The schema of data modelled above using dlt-dbt-generator:

    ![picture1](https://storage.googleapis.com/dlt-blog-images/hubspot_schema_new%20(1).png)